-In November 2011 the UN's Electoral Assistance Division (EAD) desk officers worked very closely with the UN Special Advisor in providing him with substantive information on electoral timelines and possible operational issues affected by the political environment in order to ensure that the Special Advisor had accurate background information for negotiations on the GCC Agreement.
+In November 2011 the UN's Electoral Assistance Division (EAD) desk officers worked very closely with Special Advisor Benomar in providing him with substantive information on electoral timelines and possible operational issues affected by the political environment in order to ensure Mr. Benomar had accurate background information for negotiations on the GCC Agreement.
 An EAD/UNDP Needs Assessment Mission was immediately deployed in early December 2011 a few days after the signing of the GCC Initiative.
 EAD backstopping included providing guidance on possible funding sources, liaising with the different embassies/missions to ensure that they were well-informed about the electoral process as well as funding needs.
 EAD also liaised closely with the Peacebuilding Support Office for immediate Peace Building Fund (PBF) funding for the Yemeni elections given the electoral funding gap at the time.